Aldaviva/Bom.Squad/Readme.md

     public static void Main(string[] args) {
         BomSquad.DefuseUtf8Bom();

-        // rest of your program
+        // the rest of your program
     }
 }
 ```

-Subsequent calls to `Encoding.UTF8` will return the orignal instance as though it had been constructed with its `encoderShouldEmitUTF8Identifier` constructor parameter set to `false`.
+The process-wide `Encoding.UTF8` instance will now behave as though it had been constructed with its `encoderShouldEmitUTF8Identifier` constructor parameter set to `false` instead of `true`.

+No modifications are made to other `UTF8Encoding` instances, other process, or any assembly files on disk.